OctopusDeploy/docs/docs/infrastructure/accounts/username-and-password.md

 1. Give the account a name, for instance, **SSH backup server** or **Google**.
 1. Add a description.
 1. Add the username and password you use to authenticate against the remote host.
-1. If you want to restrict which environments can use the account, select the environments that are allowed to use the account.
+1. If you want to restrict which environments can use the account, select those environments.
 If you select no environments, all environments will be allowed to use the account.
+1. Click **SAVE**.